 If you are a beginner singer, my recommendation is to make a vocal range test, you can find a lot of apps or online sites that will offer you some insight into your true vocal range.
 The problem with most of them is that they can not make the difference between head voice and falsetto.
-In addition to this, you can take some quizzes also, just type in google “what is my vocal range quiz” and you will see plenty of websites, although my recommendation is to stick with websites that are oriented towards singers and not some generic quiz site.
+In addition to this, you can take some quizzes also, just type in Google “what is my vocal range quiz” and you will see plenty of websites, although my recommendation is to stick with websites that are oriented towards singers and not some generic quiz site.

 You can also view a vocal range chart, to find what your average vocal range should be.
 If you are a male singer and you want to find out more about your vocal range, then check out my recent article What is the average vocal range male? ( Range, Scale and Chart ).

-If you are listening to modern music than you might be thinking that most of the singers are using their head voice, instead of falsetto, and you are probably thinking this because there is so much more information about this topic readily available to anybody who would want to learn to sing.
+If you are listening to modern music then you might be thinking that most of the singers are using their head voice, instead of falsetto, and you are probably thinking this because there is so much more information about this topic readily available to anybody who would want to learn to sing.
 The truth is that some of the most popular modern singers actually use falsetto, and yes their falsetto voice is included in their vocal range as they are using it intentionally.

 Some good examples of falsetto singers are Maroon 5, The Darkness, Ed Sheeran, and even Guns N’ Roses.
 If you follow any of these singers or their bands on social media you might have noticed that these singers have throat surgery once every couple of years, and this is due to them using falsetto.